-Table 18: Methodology in determining the extent, duration, probability, significance, reversibility and cumulative impact of an environmental impact (to be read with section 9.2 impact tables below).
+Table 20: Methodology in determining the extent, duration, probability, significance, reversibility and cumulative impact of an environmental impact.
+Determination of Extent (Scale):

 Site Specific The impact is limited to the development site (development footprint) or part thereof.
 Local The impacted area includes the whole or a measurable portion of the site, but could affect the area surrounding the development, including the neighbouring properties and wider municipal area.
 Regional The impact would affect the broader region (e.g. neighbouring towns) beyond the boundaries of the adjacent properties.
 National The impact would affect the whole country (if applicable).